adisinghstudent/Groq-Evals/README.md

 ---

 <div align="center">
-  Made with ❤️ by the Groq Evaluator Team
+  Made with ❤️ by Adi
 </div>